-Compare: Medicare Advantage Plans and some providers, like ones who are part of certain Medicare Accountable Care Organizations (ACOs), may offer more telehealth benefits than Original Medicare.
+Compare: Medicare Advantage Plans and some providers in Original Medicare may offer more telehealth benefits than the basic coverage in Original Medicare.
 For example, you may be able to get some services from home, no matter where you live.
-Check with your plan to find out what benefits they offer.
-If your provider participates in an ACO, check with them to find out what telehealth benefits may be available.
-Go to pages 110-111.
+If your provider in Original Medicare participates in an Accountable Care Organization (ACO), check with them to find out what telehealth benefits may be available.
+Go to pages 110-111 for more information about ACOs.